ekaterinatao/Tutorial_projects/project_5/README.md

 - There is short analytics at the beginning of the notebook.
 - Multi-collinear predictors were removed.
 - Data was standardized using StandardScaler.
-- Simple linear regression model was performed on your own, than using sklearn.
+- Simple linear regression model was implemented on your own, than using sklearn.
 - Polinominal features transformation was performed using sklearn.preprocessing.
 - Lasso- and Ridge-regression were performed using sklearn.
 - All models were evaluated using sklearn cross validation on 5 folds.